 Gone are the days when everyone took cash, but are conventional card machines also phasing out in favour of the latest smart POS terminals?

-First, the basics: what does smart terminal mean?
-The term has been around since the early days of computing, so the explanation is not exclusive to card payment technology.
+First, the basics: what does the general term smart terminal mean?
+The name has been around since the early days of computing, so the explanation is not exclusive to card payment technology.

 Originally, it refers to any electronic terminal rendering graphics or with some microprocessing capability independent from a host computer.

 In the context of card payments, the best way to explain is to compare with the still prevalent simpler card machines.

 A traditional card machine is also referred to as POS (point of sale) terminal, PDQ (Process Data Quickly) terminal, EFTPOS (Electronic Funds Transfer at Point Of Sale) machine, or simply a credit card terminal – many names, same thing.
 This is still the most common kind of payment terminal, although it comes in different sizes, shapes and produced by different manufacturers.